ambrosius-ai/tally-js/README.md

 ## Core Concepts

-- A tally client provides access to all endpoints of the Tally.so API by exposing services
+- This tally client provides access to all endpoints of the Tally.so API by exposing services
 - Service endpoints always return a response with

   ```javascript